 Renault tracteur with DK-30 Cérès engine.
 Map tracteur with DK-35 Cérès engine.

-In 1958 Cérès became the concessionaire for moteurs Slanzi i France, with the right to commercialise these moteurs throughout the world..
-These moteurs where used in electric generators, pumps and adapted for use in agricultural tracteurs of the time.
+In 1958 Cérès became the concessionaire for moteurs Slanzi in France, with the right to commercialise these moteurs throughout the world.
+These moteurs were used in electric generators, pumps and adapted for use in agricultural tracteurs of the time.
 Energic used them in the 4RM ranges and tracteurs.

 1964 saw Cérès become the concessionaire for Rolls Royce diesel moteurs in France, with the right to commercialise these moteurs throughout the world.
 With engines power from 100 to 1000cv.